gstella77/feedreader/README.md

 1. Clone the folder by copying the link on the top right corner (green button) and paste it in your terminal using Git.
 Instructions about how to use Git and how to clone a repository are found [here](https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/).
 2. Navigate to the folder location using ```$ cd /path/to/your-project-folder```
 3. To test the functionality using a local server run **python server** by typing ```python -m SimpleHTTPServer 8080```
+4. Open the index.html file to start testing the app's functionality.

 ### Project Components and Vendor Libraries
 * jasmine-2.1.2